It’s the most wonderful time of the year—for tax accountants.

 Cash App Taxes offers a maximum refund guarantee as well as free Audit Defense.
 In both situations, Cash App Taxes is prepared to reimburse you for the amount you’re out because of their mistake.

 Read Full Review

 |Cost||More expensive||More expensive||Budget option|

 |User Experience||Intuitive, easy-to-use platform; accessible by desktop and mobile with ease||Easy-to-use online platform; ability to meet with a live person to go over taxes||Somewhat bare-bones online platform|

 |Customer Service||Can get FAQ or live help on the fly||FAQs, live support, or in-person support||FAQs, email, and online ticketing system|

 Source: Best Tax Software of 2021

 Invest Your Tax Refund

-CIT Bank is offering a 0.80% APY on their Savings Builder Account.
+CIT Bank is offering up to a 1.00% APY on their Savings Builder Account.
 The minimum to open the account is just $100 and there are no maintenance fees.
 Take your tax refund and deposit it here to earn even more!